QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Pick a nice name for your virtual lab.
 Make sure the name won't be mixed up with other virtual labs.
   - Publish virtual lab metadata outside the virtual lab.
 This will allow others to be aware of the context of the virtual lab from an early stage.
     - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
     - Currently, we are choosing a default metadata catalogue.
-See issue [#275](https://github.com/QCDIS/projects_overview/issues/275).
+For progress, see issue [#275](https://github.com/QCDIS/projects_overview/issues/275).

 ### During core development
 Where possible, do the following while building the virtual lab:
 - Versioning
   - Pin versions of used software and libraries in the dependencies to prevent compatibility problems when updates occur to the packages and software.
-- Start each cell in the notebook with a title.
 - Data
   - Store data that is only read by the virtual lab in an external catalogue and use an API to access this data.
 - Parallelization
   - Parallelize the execution of the parts of the code where this is useful.
 A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
 - Documentation
-  - Create documentation for the virtual lab.
+  - Create a directory for documentation of the virtual lab.
     - Track the documentation with version control.
+  - Start each cell in a notebook with a title.

 #### Core development responsibilities
 The following roles should be assigned during core development: